engineeringInnovators/docker4ParallelExecution/reports/server/README.md

 # Reports Server

 This directory is to watch results and create a overall reports using node js.
-(Client end)[../reports-client/README.md] of the the application in written in angular.
+[Client end](../reports-client/README.md) of the the application in written in angular.